LuisaGroup/luisa-compute-rs/README.md

 Array types `[T;N]` are also supported and their proxy types are `ArrayExpr<T, N>` and `ArrayVar<T, N>`.

 ### Control Flow
-Note, you cannot modify outer scope variables inside a control flow block by declaring the variable as `mut`.
-To modify outer scope variables, use `Var<T>` instead and call `var.store(value)` to store the value back to the outer scope.
+*Note*, you cannot modify outer scope variables inside a control flow block by declaring the variable as `mut`.
+To modify outer scope variables, use `Var<T>` instead and call *var.write() = value` to store the value back to the outer scope.

 If, while, break, continue are supported.
 Note that `if` and `switch` works similar to native Rust `if` and `match` in that values can be returned at the end of the block.